In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 - What did you do yesterday?
 Give a quick recap of the work you completed yesterday.
 You don’t have to go into great detail.
 Just give the brief highlights and ensure nothing noteworthy is left out.

 - Is there anything blocking your progress?
-Sometimes work can’t happen because a roadblock exists.
+Sometimes, work can’t happen because a roadblock exists.
 Communicate that clearly at the start of your day.
 If your internet is being difficult, let people know.
-Do you have a kid who is home sick?
+Do you have a kid who is homesick?
 Let people know.
-Again, setting appropriate expectations goes a long way for you being successful and productive in working remotely.
+Again, setting appropriate expectations goes a long way for you to be successful and productive in working remotely.

 Trust me when I say that your superior will gain a newfound respect for you if you do this.
 Plus, if you’ve said you are going to do something publicly, you are more likely to do it (consistency + commitment tendency).